Here at Getting Married in Denmark, we’ve created this comprehensive guide to the documents required to get married in Denmark.

 Visitors from some countries don’t need a Visa to come to Denmark at all, and these people are known as Visa-exempt in Denmark.

-For most visitors who are Visa exempt in Denmark, you are permitted to stay for no longer than 90 days in any 180-day period, although this is once more variable depending on where you come from.
+For most visitors who are Visa exempt in Denmark, you are permitted to stay for no longer than 90 days in any 180-day period, although this is variable depending on where you come from.

 Is it possible to get married in Denmark if you’ve overstayed your permitted time and this is marked in your passport and/or Visa?
 Well, this might well be a problem.